Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Analysis/ShowExploratoryViewshedFromCameraInScene/readme.md

 ## How it works

-1. Get the current camera from the scene with `SceneView.getCurrentViewpointCamera()`.
-2. Create an `ExploratoryLocationViewshed`, passing in the `Camera` and a min/max distance.
+1. Create an `ExploratoryLocationViewshed`, passing in the initial `Camera` and a min/max distance.
-3. Update the viewshed from a camera.
+2. Update the viewshed using `ExploratoryLocationViewshed.UpdateFromCamera()`.

 ## Relevant API